Britain's Three says it's in no hurry to launch 4G

-Three, owned by Hong Kong's Hutchison Whampoa (0215.HK), bought airwaves for superfast mobile broadband in a spectrum auction last month and has agreed to buy addition airwaves from Britain's first 4G provider, EE.
+Three, owned by Hong Kong's Hutchison Whampoa, bought airwaves for superfast mobile broadband in a spectrum auction last month and has agreed to buy addition airwaves from Britain's first 4G provider, EE.

 But it is in no hurry to launch its own 4G network.